 Connected Cars and C-V2X

-Connected cars have been a hot topic for many years.
+When thinking about IoT applications in automotives, connected cars are probably the first thing to come to mind.
 GM’s OnStar was released in 1996 and literally saved lives with its connected communication subscription service, which allowed for GPS location tracking and in-vehicle communication.

 Connected cars encompass more than just location tracking, though.
 The 3rd Generation Partnership Project (3GPP, which unifies various telecom organizations and standards) has established a basic foundation for vehicle connectedness: Cellular Vehicle-to-Everything (aka C-V2X).
 The standard supports both the future of connected cars and allows for backward compatibility.
 There are two modes of operation with C-V2X: device-to-device and device-to-network.